FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/adding-FHE-to-existing-contract.md

 > NOTE: It is important to _never_ use an encrypted variable as part of a if/else branch, since the encrypted variable is always truthy.
 Instead, use `FHE.select` to replace the value with 0.

-### 7. We need to do a few more things in the `vote` function before we are ready to move on.
-The first is to update the `VoteCast` event:
+### 7. Update `VoteCast` event

-The event itself:
+Currently the `VoteCast` event emits a uint256 optionIndex.
+Now that the user's vote is an encrypted variable (`euint8`), we need to update the event to emit the user's encrypted input:

 ```solidity
 event VoteCast(